Bambisanani Partnership: 2011–2015

-In 2012, a Bambisanani competition to celebrate the London 2012 Olympics and Paralympics called The Power Of Sport was held at both St. Mary’s and Mnyakanya.
+In 2012, a Bambisanani competition to celebrate the London 2012 Olympics and Paralympics called The Power Of Sport was held at both St. Mary's and Mnyakanya.
 The competition encompassed sport, creative writing and art.
 More than 600 students voluntarily participated in the competition.
 An Exhibition of the work was held in Leeds with art work being sold to support the work of the partnership.
 This Project inspired another Bambisanani book The Power of Sport – which featured the art and written work produced by the students.
 The Foreword for the book was written by artist [Harland Miller].

 The first book published by the partnership Bambisanani: The First Five Years was featured in a talk at the Ilkley Literature Festival Fringe by David Geldart.
 The forward for the book was written by Baroness Sue Campbell.
 Fourteen students and three staff from St. Mary's School visited South Africa to develop the Bambisanani Partnership at Mnyakanya High School, Ntolwane Primary School and uMlalazi Day Centre and Crèche.
 Bambisanani young leaders from Mnyakanya School become the first in South Africa to gain the International Diana Award for their work developing and delivery a community-based HIV/AIDS Awareness course.
 Fourteen St. Marys students who worked in South Africa later gained the Diana Champion Volunteer Award.

-In 2013, Bambisanani’s second book was published Bambisanani 2012: Faster, Higher, Stronger with a Foreword from David Cordingley, British Council Director in South Africa.
-South African teachers, Pk Zondi (Bambisanani Coordinator at Mnyakakya School), Musa Xulu (Bambisanani Cordinator at Ntolwane Primary School) and Nombusa Nduli visited Leeds as part of the Connecting Classrooms and Bambisanani Partnership initiatives.
+In 2013, Bambisanani's second book was published Bambisanani 2012: Faster, Higher, Stronger with a Foreword from David Cordingley, British Council Director in South Africa.
+South African teachers, Pk Zondi (Bambisanani Coordinator at Mnyakakya School), Musa Xulu (Bambisanani Coordinator at Ntolwane Primary School) and Nombusa Nduli visited Leeds as part of the Connecting Classrooms and Bambisanani Partnership initiatives.
 St. Mary's Students and staff visited South Africa to develop Bambisanani programmes and projects at Mnyakanya School, Ntolwane Primary School and Zulufadder uMlalazi Day Centre and Crèche for orphans and vulnerable children.
 Diana Award winners Kavi Appuhamy and Chloe Tindale from St. Mary's met Prince William, Duke of Cambridge at a Diana Award Inspire Day in South Shields.